KIPAC/BootCamp/Python/Python Tips.md

 ## Profilers and timers

-Profiling / timing code is always useful, as it help identify ineffciencices.
+Profiling / timing code is always useful, as it help identify inefficiencies.
 It is doubly important when using python.

 Because python is very slow compared to the underlying code that libraries such as "numpy" and "scipy" use, it is possible to have